jesimone57/python-cheat-sheet/README.md

 print (3/2)		# in Python 3 -> 1.5
 </pre>

-* In Python 2 rounding of numbers would always round uo
+* In Python 2 rounding of numbers would always round up
 In Python 3 rounding changed to round to nearest event number
 <pre>
 print (round(2.5))   #  rounds to nearest even integer in python 3 ->  2